Key electronic resources

 Online help and support

 Training materials and guides

 If you would like some help finding literature for English, or managing your citations and reference lists, please contact kate dot courage at warwick dot ac dot uk, the Academic Support Librarian for English.
-To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text, or the printed guides (below).
+To get some help starting out on a literature search, see our video tutorials (right) on developing a search strategy and getting to the full text.

 Guides to specific databases